 Paid search is not just about purchasing adverts on Google, Bing and other search engines.

-Though Google Ads has become the leading platform for paid search ads, there’s a lot more to paid search than many business owners realise.
+Though Google Ads has become the leading platform for paid search ads, there’s much more to paid search than many business owners realise.

-Some business owners that have tried paid search on their own in the past without enlisting the help of an expert have often lost money because of poorly managing their paid search adverts.
+Some business owners that have tried paid search on their own in the past as part of their digital marketing efforts without enlisting the help of an expert have often lost money because of poorly managing their paid search adverts.

 However, savvy business owners who outsource their paid search ads to experts make money from their paid search advert campaigns.

-Does that mean that as a business owner, you cannot take a DIY approach to your paid search ads?
+Does that mean you cannot take a DIY approach to your paid search ads as a business owner?
 No.

 If you think hiring a professional is expensive, wait until you hire an amateur.